A bit about Thea Cameron-Faulkner

 My Role in LuCiD

-I am Principal Investigator on Work Package 14, Investigating prelinguistic development in three minority cultures.
-I am also a Co-Investigator on the Language 0-5 longitudinal project, supporting the 11 month study of prelinguistic gestures.
+In phase 1, I led Work Package 1.4, Investigating prelinguistic development in three minority cultures.
+I was also a Co-Investigator on the Language 0-5 longitudinal project, supporting the 11 month study of prelinguistic gestures.

 Cameron-Faulkner, T., Theakston, A., Lieven, E., Tomasello, M. (2015).
 The Relationship Between Infant Holdout and Gives, and Pointing Infancy, 20, 5, 576-586